TYPO3-Documentation/t3docs-wiki-migration/output_pages/PerformanceTuning.rst

    `accesstime <http://www.howtoforge.com/reducing-disk-io-by-mounting-partitions-with-noatime>`__
    recording can substantially reduce I/O load.

-Linux [outdated wiki link] has a special mount option for file systems called
+`Linux </Category:Linux>`__ [deprecated wiki link] has a special mount option for file systems called
 `noatime <http://www.howtoforge.com/reducing-disk-io-by-mounting-partitions-with-noatime>`__
 that can be added to each line that addresses one file system in ``/etc/fstab`` file.
 If a file system has been mounted with this option, reading accesses to the file system will no longer update the atime information associated with the file.
-Effectively, disabling noatime eliminates a write operation when files are read, which can result in measurable performance [outdated wiki link] gains.
+Effectively, disabling noatime eliminates a write operation when files are read, which can result in measurable `performance </Category:Performance>`__ [deprecated wiki link] gains.
 Note that the write time of a file will still be updated each time the file is written to.
 In our example below, we will set the noatime option to our ``/chroot`` file system.

 Edit ``/etc/fstab`` and add the noatime option after the defaults option in the line that refer to ``/chroot``: